ADVANTECH-Corp/eio-is200-linux-kernel-driver/README.md

 ```

 ## DKMS packaging for debian and derivatives
 > DKMS is commonly used on debian and derivatives, like ubuntu, to streamline building extra kernel modules.

-> If you need to package the source code into an installation package, please follow the instructions below, remember to change "0.0.2" to your target version:
+If you need to package the source code into an installation package, please follow the instructions below.
+Please note that these instructions are based on version 0.0.2 of the source code.
+Before executing the commands, make sure to adjust the version number '0.0.2' according to the version you are currently using:
 ```bash
   sudo cp eiois200-0.0.2/ /usr/src/ -r
   sudo dkms add eiois200/0.0.2